 - We continue to seek agreement to our template Services Agreement that includes warrantees that the supplier in question will comply with (and ensure that its agents, subcontractors and employees comply with) all applicable laws, enactments, orders, regulations and other similar instruments (including the UK Modern Slavery Act 2015).

-We have continued to issue our Procurement Compliance Standards, which sets out our expectations of suppliers, directly to many of our key suppliers and we continue to send them to the balance of suppliers working with our colleagues across our global network.
-In the event that we discover a case of modern slavery within our supply chain we will work with the supplier to implement corrective action (including appropriate training).
+We have continued to issue our Procurement Compliance Standards, which sets out our expectations of suppliers, directly to many of our key suppliers and we continue to send them to new and existing suppliers, working with our colleagues across our global network.
+In the event that we discover a case of modern slavery within our supply chain we will first seek to work with the supplier to implement corrective action (including appropriate training).
 Only where appropriate will we seek to terminate our agreement with them.